sodadata/docs/soda-cl/duplicates.md

 # Duplicate checks

-The number of rows that contain distinct values which occur more than once, relative to the column.
+Use the `duplicate_count` metric to count the distinct values that occur more than once in a column.

 The following checks that the column `email_address` does not contain any duplicates.